Your guide to July 4th events across the region

 WEDNESDAY

-Canton: The city's Independence Day fireworks will take place at the McKinley Presidential Library & Museum.
-The Greater Canton Concert Band will perform at 7:30 p.m. until fireworks.
+Canton: The city's Independence Day fireworks will take place at McKinley Presidential Library & Museum.
+The Greater Canton Concert Band will perform at 7:30 p.m.
 The fireworks will start around 9:45 p.m.

 Hiram: Pre-fireworks concert with folk music from Steve Howell at 7:30 p.m. at Hiram College football field.
 Fireworks at 9:30 p.m.